kashyam/Playing_with_params/README.md

-## Model_6 (Batchnorm with higher dropout at earlier layers)
+## Model_6 (Higher dropout at earlier layers)

 Introducing dropout in the initial layers has detrimental effects on the model.
 This can be understood from the graphs that the Val curve looks more jittery because of losing more information lost even before learning any low level features (such as edges).
-WE can understand from this that this practice of dropping neurons in the early layers is not good and will increase the loss of the model.
+We can understand from this that this practice of dropping neurons in the early layers is not good practice and will increase the loss of the model.

 ###### Hyperparameters